andrewmilson/ministark/README.md

 </div>

-My time working at Immutable left me fascinated with theoretical proof systems and their applications.
-I developed an all-consuming amateur interest for scalable transparent arguments of knowledge (STARKs).
-They give the ability to prove to a 3rd party that some computation with $n$ steps ran correctly.
-Proofs can be verified in $O(log^{2}(n))$ vs naive $O(n)$<sup>1</sup> ([Learn more about STARKS](https://starkware.co/stark/)).
+Mini<i>STARK</i> allows you to prove the execution of arbitrary computations to anyone using the power of [STARKs]((https://starkware.co/stark/)).
+In the example above MiniSTARK is being used to prove "Hello World!" in the [Brainf**k](https://esolangs.org/wiki/Brainfuck) programming language.
+Anyone can verify the proof instantly.

-The library is primarily written in Rust but has been optimized by moving heavily parallelizable polynomial arithmetic from the CPU to the GPU.
-Rust has poor support for programming GPUs so all the GPU code is written in [Metal](https://developer.apple.com/metal/).
+The library is primarily written in Rust but [Metal](https://developer.apple.com/metal/) is used to GPU accelerate polynomial arithmetic.
 The Rust code is powered by [arkworks](https://github.com/arkworks-rs) and influenced by [Winterfell](https://github.com/novifinancial/winterfell).
-MiniSTARK has plenty of opportunities for increasing speed and reducing memory overhead.
+Mini<i>STARK</i> has plenty of opportunities for increasing speed and reducing memory overhead.

+## Demo

+### Proving Hello World in brainf***

+TODO

+### Proving Fibonacci sequence

+## Performance

+## Constraints in Mini<i>STARK</i>

-Constraints in MiniSTARK are represented as multivariate polynomials where each variable abstractly represents a column of the execution trace or one of the verifier's challenges.
+MiniSTARK represents constraints as multivariate polynomials where each variable abstractly represents a column of the execution trace or one of the verifier's challenges.
 Bellow is a contrived example to illustrate how constraints are represented.
-Look at the [MiniSTARK brainf*** VM](mini-stark/examples/brainfuck/) for a full example.
+Look at the constraint implementation of [brainf***](mini-stark/examples/brainfuck/) for a full example.

 ```rust
 #[derive(Hint)]